Narcissistic Personality Disorder (NPD) at a Glance

 Read more about the shortcomings of the DSM IV and how they are tackled in the DSM V - click HERE.

-According to the Alternative DSM V Model for Personality Disorders (p.767), the following criteria must be met to diagnose Narcissistic Personality Disorder (in parentheses my comments):
+According to the Alternative DSM V-TR Model for Personality Disorders (2022, p.881), the following criteria must be met to diagnose Narcissistic Personality Disorder (in parentheses my comments):

 The narcissist keeps referring to others excessively in order to regulate his self-esteem (really, sense of self-worth) and for "self-definition" (to define his identity.)
 His self-appraisal is exaggerated, whether it is inflated, deflated, or fluctuating between these two poles and his emotional regulation reflects these vacillations.

-(Finally, the DSM V accepted what I have been saying for decades: that narcissists can have an "inferiority complex" and feel worthless and bad; that they go through cycles of ups and downs in their self-evaluation; and that this cycling influences their mood and affect.)
+(Finally, the DSM V-TR accepted what I have been saying for decades: that narcissists can have an "inferiority complex" and feel worthless and bad; that they go through cycles of ups and downs in their self-evaluation; and that this cycling influences their mood and affect; that they are emotionally exogenously dysregulated).

 The narcissist sets goals in order to gain approval from others (narcissistic supply; the DSM V ignores the fact that the narcissist finds disapproval equally rewarding as long as it places him firmly in the limelight.)
 The narcissist lacks self-awareness as far as his motivation goes (and as far as everything else besides.)